F5-use-cases/f5-rs-docs/docs/solutions/devsecops/labinfo/udf.rst

 Connect using SSH to the Linux Host
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-In the UDF navigate to your :guilabel:`Deployments`
+In UDF navigate to your :guilabel:`Deployments`

 #.
 Click the :guilabel:`Details` button for your Deployment